 Most cheetahs live in eastern and south-western Africa.
-Very few are left living in Iran.
+A few (very few), are left living in Iran.

 Cheetahs are considered a threatened species.
 It is believed that only 7,000 to 12,500 are left in the wild.
 That’s so sad!

-Cheetahs have become threatened due to loss of habitat (a place where they live) and decreasing food source.
+Cheetahs have become threatened due to loss of habitat (a place where they live) and decreasing food sources.

 A Cheetah and Her Cubs